 Students are given extensive training in the advanced use of SPSS for analyses.
 Regular laboratory attendance is recommended in order to develop strong research skills.
 This will allow the individual to become a confident researcher.

 6 Project proposal for supervisor feedback and subsequent ethics submission

 Students are required to write an ethics proposal for their fourth year project with support and guidance from their allocated supervisor.
 Research design and analysis skills are employed to design a suitable experiment/study.
-Ethical issues are central to this process.
+Identifying, and addressing, possible ethical issues are central to this process.
 Supervisors will give feedback to a draft of the proposal.

 7 Research Skills: Writing and work management